KAN-Team/Music-Score-Reader-OMR-/README.md

 For example, a novice musician could use such a tool to hear what a selected piece of music should sound like.

 Ideally, an OMR, given an image of a simple or complex music sheet, automatically identifies the notes and plays the musical piece. <br>
-For this project, our goal is to develop an algorithm to parse music sheet images, <br>
+For this project, the goal is to develop an algorithm to parse music sheet images, <br>
-produce the associated annotation, and implement a playback mechanism for the parsed musical notes.
+produce the associated annotation, and implement a playback mechanism for the parsed musical notes. <br>
+Also handles the orientated images.

 ***
 ## Process Overview
 <b> The process is broken down into the following tasks: </b>

+**`0.
+Preparations for the Process`** <br>
+- Detect the image orientation.
+- Remove unwanted margins.
+- Getting number of staves.

 **`1.
 Staff Lines Detection and Removal`** <br>
 - Detect the location of all staff lines.